I was riding the New York City train yesterday and noticed an ad for a service like TaskRabbit that simply read, “Time is Money.”

 I’ve met many people who could easily make a couple of shifts in their lives in order to have a life they would probably enjoy a lot more, but they would have to take a pay cut.

 No one ever wants to take a pay cut.
+Even if it means the permanent opportunity cost of the finite resource that is time.

 Give Yourself Permission to Do Nothing, Not Chase Money